Adopted Development Plan

 View the Adopted Policies Map – an interactive map of the borough that shows relevant adopted policies for each area and contains layers which show designations and constraints.

-The Wye Neighbourhood Plan, Pluckley Neighbourhood Plan, Rolvenden Neighbourhood Plan, Boughton Aluph and Eastwell Neighbourhood Plan and Egerton Neighbourhood Plan have been formally 'made' (adopted) by the council, and now form part of the Development Plan for each parish.
+The Wye Neighbourhood Plan, Pluckley Neighbourhood Plan, Rolvenden Neighbourhood Plan, Boughton Aluph and Eastwell Neighbourhood Plan, Egerton Neighbourhood Plan and Charing Neighbourhood Plan have been formally 'made' (adopted) by the council, and now form part of the Development Plan for each parish.
 Policies within them will now apply to development proposals within that parish.

 There are several other parishes that have commenced preparation of a neighbourhood plan, which will apply local policies in those areas, once adopted.
 View Neighbourhood Plans page for more information.

 Other Relevant Adopted Documents

 Kent Waste and Minerals Local Plan (2016) and Early Partial Review (2020) sets out the vision and strategy for waste management and mineral provision up until the year 2030.

 Supplementary Planning Documents (SPDs) (and some retained SPG) also provide additional policy guidance and these are geographical or issue specific.
 There is also informal design guidance within this section.